BestTimesToVisit.com Logo

 Public Maxi Taxis

-These are the workhorses of Trinidad's public transport, essentially shared minibuses that follow fixed routes across the island.
-They're a vibrant and cost-effective way to get around, especially for inter-town travel and reaching areas not served by other means.
+These are shared minibuses that operate on fixed routes across Trinidad and Tobago, acting as the backbone of public transport.
+They're a vibrant and cost-effective way to get around, especially for shorter to medium distances within towns and cities.

 Private Taxis